 - Undertaking or supporting research that will benefit these aims.

 The JCA’s Governing Council is chaired by the Hon.
-Justice Robert Beech-Jones of the Supreme Court of New South Wales.
+Justice Judith Kelly of the Supreme Court of the Northern Territory.

 The JCA has formalised its membership of the International Association of Judges and the Commonwealth Magistrates’ and Judges’ Association as a member organisation.

 The Judicial Conference is funded almost entirely by membership subscriptions.
 The membership fee for the year 2019-2020 is $230.00 (GST inclusive).
 For retired judicial officers, the rate is $50 for one year or $150 for three years (GST inclusive).